-If you are interested in using artists' books for a class, please contact the Library Director to make arrangements.
+If you are interested in reading our artists' books in person or using artists' books for a class, please contact the library to make arrangements.

 Thanks to the efforts of Kimberly Trinh-Sy and Digital Library Services, digital versions of four of our artists' books are now available on the Kentucky Digital Library for viewing!